 - A vision of what our communities will be like in low carbon future.

 - An overview of how our everyday actions contribute to climate change, and what we can do to reduce our impact.

 - A guide for developing community projects that enable and encourage people in our communities to reduce carbon emissions together.

-As the reader progresses through the sections it is expected that they will become increasingly focused on the kind of practical actions they want to take and refine their interest.
+As the reader progresses through the sections of the Carbon Literacy Guide outlined below, it is expected that they will become increasingly focused on the kind of practical actions they want to take and refine their interest.
 To facilitate best use of the document, the later sections are broken up into more specific topics.

 Here we present a vision of what our communities will look like in a Low Carbon Scotland, as developed during workshops with representatives of community-led organisations across Scotland.
 Start here for ways you can engage people on developing a low carbon vision for your community.